-My PhD thesis consists in developing a tool and a language, TouIST (pronounced twist, standing for Toulouse Integrated Satisfiability Tool), that will allow us to express and solve real-world problems through the use of multiple logic theories: SAT, SMT and QBF for now.
+My PhD work is supervised by Olivier Gasquet (IRIT), Dominique Longin (CNRS), Frédéric Maris (IRIT) and Andreas Herzig (CNRS).
+My goal is to develop a tool and a language, TouIST (pronounced twist, standing for Toulouse Integrated Satisfiability Tool), that will allow us to express and solve real-world problems through the use of multiple logic theories: SAT, SMT and QBF for now.

 MSc in Operations Research, 2016